-In relation to the activities carried out by the Nomination and Compensation Committee and how each of its functions has effectively been performed in financial year 2018, it will draw up an activity report which, as established in Article 39 of the Regulations of the Board of Directors, shall be submitted for approval to the Board of Directors and published on the website whenever the General Shareholders' Meeting is held.
-The activities carried out by the Nomination and Compensation Committee during 2018 include, among others:
+In relation to the activities carried out by the Nomination and Compensation Committee and how each of its functions has effectively been performed in financial year 2019, it will draw up an activity report which, as established in Article 39 of the Regulations of the Board of Directors, shall be submitted for approval to the Board of Directors and published on the website whenever the General Shareholders' Meeting is held.
+The activities carried out by the Nomination and Compensation Committee during 2019 include, among others:

-- the favourable reports on the dismissal of Mr. Noboru Katsu as Director and member of the Nomination and Compensation Committee and on the appointment by co-option of Mr. Shinichi Hori as Director; - Favourable report on the dismissal and appointment of Senior Managers. - verification of the degree of achievement of the 2017 objectives in relation to the variable component of the remuneration of Executive Directors and the Management Committee, as well as the result of this component - proposing objectives in relation to the variable component of the remuneration of Executive Directors and the Management Committee for 2018; - evaluation of compliance with the Company's Remuneration Policy and with the Policy for the Selection of the Board of Directors; - the proposal for the new Directors' Remuneration Policy approved by the Annual General Shareholders' Meeting on 7 May 2018; - the coordination of the evaluation of the Board of Directors, its the review and favourable report on the 2017 Annual Report on Directors' Remuneration approved in a consultative manner by the Annual General Meeting on 7 May 2018, and the review of the content of the 2017 Annual Corporate Governance Report in all sections within its remit.
+- the favourable reports on the dismissal of Mr. Tomofumi Osaki and Mr. Geert Maurice van Poelvoorde as Directors and on the appointment by co-option of Mr. Katsutoshi Yokoi and Mrs. Concepción Rivero Bermejo as Directors; - the approval of the Experience, Skills and Knowledge Matrix; - favourable report on the dismissal and appointment of Senior Managers; - verification of the degree of achievement of the 2018 objectives in relation to the variable component of the remuneration of Executive Directors and the Management Committee, as well as the result of this component; - proposing objectives in relation to the variable component of the remuneration of Executive Directors and the Management Committee for 2019; - evaluation of compliance with the Company's Remuneration Policy and with the Policy for the Selection of the Board of Directors during 2019; - the proposal for the new Directors' Remuneration Policy approved by the Annual General Shareholders' Meeting on 6 May 2019; - review and proposal of the new Long Term Incentive Plan approved by the Board on 16 December 2019; - the coordination of the evaluation of the Board of Directors, its Committees the CEO and the Secretary of the Board, together with the Coordinating Director, the Chairman of the Board of Directors, and the preparation of the required reports for approval by the Board of Directors; - $-\,$ the Proposal of the Chairman and the CEO Succession Plan approved by the Board on 6 May 2019, and - the review and favourable report on the 2018 Annual Report on Directors' Remuneration approved in a consultative manner by the Annual General Meeting on 6 May 2019, and the review of the content of the 2018 Annual Corporate Governance Report in all sections within its